opentofu-quickstart

 - Select Accept.

 The Provision operation adds three Terraform plugin steps: init, plan, and apply.
-Go to Tofu/Terraform Plugins for more information about supported OpenTofu/Terraform commands.
+Go to Tofu/Terraform Plugins to review supported OpenTofu/Terraform commands.